karimmouden/CEH-in-bullet-points/chapters/13-web-applications/test/Session_Hijacking/SessionHijackingConcepts.md

  Explain how MitB attack works.

-          Malware is injected between the browser and network.dll, enabling to see the data before it is sent to the network and while it is being received from the network.
+          TRUE  :

-          TRUE  : Malware is injected between the
+          Malware is injected between the

+                              browser
+                           &
-                              browser     &      OS API,
+                              OS API,

           enabling to see the data  :

+                  - Before encryption
-                              - before encryption (when data is sent from the machine) and
+                        (when data is sent from the machine) &
+                  - After decryption
-                              -after decryption (when data is being received by the machine).
+                        (when data is being received by the machine).

-          Malware is injected between the browser and keyboard driver, enabling to see all the keystrokes.

-          Man-in-the-Browser is just another name for sslstrip MitM attack.

           Explanation: